MannLabs/alphapepttools/docs/contributing.md

 ```

-**Layer modification** This means that they take an anndata object and act on a specific measurement layer in the object.
+**Layer modification** This means that they take an `anndata.AnnData` object and modify/update a specific measurement layer in the object.
 Per default (`None`), this will be the `anndata.AnnData.X` attribute, otherwise the specified layer.

-**Modification inplace** Per default, the :class:`anndata.AnnData` object is modified inplace (`copy=False`), this means that the current object is updated and the function returns `None`.
-If `copy=True`, an updated copy of the object is returned
+**Modification inplace** Per default, the `anndata.AnnData` object is modified inplace (`copy=False`), this means that the current object is updated and the function returns `None`.
+If `copy=True`, an updated copy of the object is returned and the original object remains unchanged.

 This behaviour is adapted from [`scanpy`](https://scanpy.readthedocs.io/en/stable/) and aims to maximize the compatibility of the interfaces.